Skip to main content

 • Miscellaneous.

-• Grant work may commence immediately upon the application's approval and the creation of the account.
-Funding for the project will be expected to be applied the first week of July.
+• Grant work may commence immediately upon the creation of the account.
+Funding will be reimbursed towards the end of the Fiscal Year.

-• The funds will be allocated through the lead applicant’s home unit and placed in a unique KFS account.
+• The funds will be allocated through the lead applicant’s home unit and placed in a unique Workday worktag.
 The home unit will manage payments to team members, cover other expenditures and maintain records.

-• Upon the awarding of grants, we will work to establish a series of dedicated accounts in KFS with an Education and General (E&G) fund type.
-Each grant recipient will receive an exclusive account number specifically for their grant.
+• Upon the awarding of grants, we will work to establish a series of dedicated accounts in Workday.
+Each grant recipient will receive an exclusive worktag specifically for their grant.
 All financial transactions associated with the grant must take place within this designated account; salary and expense transfers should be limited to the extent possible.
 This approach is designed to facilitate accurate reporting for this key strategic initiative.

 • The Do Good Institute and Academic Affairs will work with the relevant business managers to ensure the appropriate account features are incorporated.
 CBOs will receive a spreadsheet containing the comprehensive list of awardees for their respective College/School, along with access to the proposals, budgets, and award letters on Google Drive.

-• The full award amount for each grant recipient will be distributed in advance to the distinct KFS account assigned to that grant.
-The business manager can anticipate receiving the funds shortly after the account setup and will be responsible for ensuring that expenses align as closely as possible with the budget proposal.
+• Expenses will be reimbursed based on incurred expenditures.
+The reimbursement process will occur towards the end of the fiscal year.
+The business manager can expect to receive the funds in mid-May and again after the fiscal year ends.
+They will be responsible for ensuring that expenses align as closely as possible with the budget proposal.

-• Any remaining funds, should there be any, will be returned to the Do Good Institute upon the conclusion of the project or the end of FY2025.
+• Any remaining funds, should there be any, will be forfeited back to the Do Good Institute upon the conclusion of the project or the end of FY2026.
 Requests for potential no-cost extensions beyond this deadline, limited to 6 months, may be evaluated in exceptional situations, but approval is not guaranteed.

 • The funds transferred will be in accordance with the budget outlined by the lead applicant, a process that will be verified during the selection process.
 Proposals may receive full or partial funding, and in the case of partial funding, a budget note will be included in the award letter to provide clarification.